Skip to main content

 Tai Chi could help you practice mindfulness.
 That's a type of calm mental state.

 Now, you don't have to be interested in the history of Tai Chi to enjoy it as a physical exercise.
 However, like yoga, Tai Chi has roots in a spiritual philosophy.
 So, it comes with built-in breathing techniques and meditation practices.
-To encourage calmness in your mind and body.
+These encourage calmness in your mind and body.

 Tai Chi could help you practice mindfulness.
 That's a type of calm mental state.

 Now, you don't have to be interested in the history of Tai Chi to enjoy it as a physical exercise.
 However, like yoga, Tai Chi has roots in a spiritual philosophy.
 So, it comes with built-in breathing techniques and meditation practices.
-To encourage calmness in your mind and body.
+These encourage calmness in your mind and body.

 Read less...